 “Christoffer Carlsson writes in a league of his own compared to his author colleagues.
 His novels are true reading sensations.
 More and better hair-raising suspense than in Master, Liar, Traitor, Friend can’t even be found in Stieg Larsson.
 There’s so much captivating entertainment between the covers that you can’t help holding your breath.
 Moreover, even hours after having finished the last page, the idea of sleep is unthinkable.
 This Swede gives us literature that overshadows everything else. […] Without a doubt, neither Mikael Blomkvist nor Carl Mørck can measure up to Leo Junker.
 His investigative skills are unsurpassed. […] Christoffer Carlsson’s books are addictive!
 This Scandinavian writer is THE discovery of recent years.”

 “It is skillfully accomplished […] Carlsson is, also this year, one of the most original and interesting Swedish authors writing in the genre.”

-“Carlsson has always been a confident writer and his poetic noir style is easily recognized. […] Master, Keeper, Liar, Friend is not a book you throw yourself over to read in one sitting, but rather a jigsaw puzzle to assemble a few pieces at a time whenever the opportunity is given. […] Through a dramatic denouement the already worn out Leo Junker hits a kind of bottom, hopefully to return with regained strength in the next installment of this dark but unusually empathetic crime series.”
+“Carlsson has always been a confident writer and his poetic noir style is easily recognized. […] Master, Liar, Traitor, Friend is not a book you throw yourself over to read in one sitting, but rather a jigsaw puzzle to assemble a few pieces at a time whenever the opportunity is given. […] Through a dramatic denouement the already worn out Leo Junker hits a kind of bottom, hopefully to return with regained strength in the next installment of this dark but unusually empathetic crime series.”